opea-project/GenAIInfra/cloud-service-provider/azure/aks/terraform/README.md

 By default, 1-node cluster is created which is suitable for running the OPEA application.
 See `variables.tf` and `opea-<application-name>.tfvars` if you want to tune the cluster properties, e.g., number of nodes, instance types or disk size.

+## Cosmos DB

+By default Cosmos DB will not be provisioned.
+If you want Cosmos DB as part of your resource provisioning, update `is_cosmosdb_required` property present in `opea-<application-name>.tfvars` to `true`.

 ## Persistent Volume Claim

 OPEA needs a volume where to store the model.
 For that we need to create Kubernetes Persistent Volume Claim (PVC).
 OPEA requires `ReadWriteMany` option since multiple pods needs access to the storage and they can be on different nodes.
 On AKS, only Azure File Service supports `ReadWriteMany`.
 Thus, each OPEA application below uses the file `aks-azfs-csi-pvc.yaml` to create PVC in its namespace.